SChan11E6/HKU-Archery-Scoresheet-OCR/README.md

 ```
 https://drive.google.com/file/d/1Hp74gLrOdXNIRWB_PxiqBxdl7QsSaKYi/view?usp=sharing
 ```
 _P.S.
-If you trained another better model, rename it to **resnet.pt** for use in this application.
+If you trained another better model, rename it to <ins>**resnet.pt**</ins> for use in this application.
 Just make sure the input of your model is consistent with 28 x 28 fed in images._

 #### For Windows
 - install_packages_bat.cpython-312.pyc